massi-ang/aws-iot-custom-authorizer-sample/README.md

 # Custom Authorizers

 This sample code provides two AWS IoT custom authorizers implementations: one that works for WebSocket connections, and one for MQTT connections.
-It is of course possible to use a single
+It is of course possible combine the two in a single authorizer, but I preferred keeping them separate for readability.

 ## Prerequisites